-Notes to the Financial Statements 31 December 2022
+Notes to the Financial Statements 31 December 2022 (expressed in United States dollars unless otherwise indicated)

 1. Identification and Principal Activities

 Mayberry Jamaican Equities Limited (the Company) is a public limited liability company which is listed on the Jamaica Stock Exchange ("JSE").
 It is incorporated in St. Lucia under the International Business Companies Act and its registered office is located at Bourbon House, Bourbon Street, Castries, St. Lucia.
 On January 5, 2018, the Company changed its name from Mayberry West Indies Limited to Mayberry Jamaican Equities Limited under the International Business Companies Act, Cap 12.14.